 Below that, possibly across the width of the bottom of page 2

-See the real thing yourself:
+See the real thing for yourself:

 Lendvious.com

-Bizloans.
+Bizloans..io

 Page 3

-Gateway is a centralized platform that provides CONNECTIVITY between all lead acquisition sources and lenders.
+Gateway is a centralized platform that provides CONNECTIVITY between all lead acquisition sources online and 50+ lenders.

 Page 4

-By providing connectivity to a network of lenders, Gateway helps lead acquirers, affiliate marketers, retailers, banks, accountantmember associationsretain and grow relationships, increase revenue streams, broaden product offerings, and provide access to multiple loan options from leading and alternative lenders.
+By providing connectivity to a network of lenders, Gateway helps lead acquirers, affiliate marketers, retailers, banks, accountants and member associations to retain and grow relationships, increase revenue streams, broaden product offerings, and provide access to multiple loan options from leading online and alternative lenders.

 Magnify glass – Generates new opportunities for lead acquirers, affiliate marketers, retailers, banks, accountants, and member associations.

-On right hand side of info graphic – affiliate marketers and lead acquirers.
+On right hand side of info graphic – Replace “Associations” with affiliate marketers and lead acquirers.

-Where we have the screenshots of Gateway,
+Where we have the screenshots of Gateway, replace text on right with the below

 Track all steps of the loan process, from clicks, to offers, to funded.

-Ability to create master and sub accounts, so you know which landing pages and marketing efforts are providing you the most valuehow you are performing in the aggregate
+Ability to create master and sub accounts, so you know which landing pages and marketing efforts are providing you the most value

+Know how you are performing in the aggregate